Ferguson data · V2D hero · NOTE: year/role/team/timeline need Whitney's confirmation before publishing Read the editorial memo →

 4-year

-roadmap that funded the next phase
+roadmap · funded next phase

 Ferguson's product-data team was drowning.
 The easy story: replace the database, automate the enrichment, buy a better platform.
 This case is about what happens when you map the whole system before recommending any technology.
 The 275-step experience map across twelve roles was the first time anyone at Ferguson had seen the full path a single product record travels — from a vendor's hands to a customer's order.
 What the map showed changed the question from "how do we fix the tool" to "how do we design a service that treats its internal customers like customers."
 The roadmap that came out of that question funded itself.